-The SVS support only one signature validation policy for the moment.
+The SVS supports only one signature validation policy for the moment.
 The SVS does not accept other sources of validation policies.
 This means that the process is controlled by a set of validation constraints that are implicitly defined by the implementation itself.
+The implemented signature validation policy is a validation policy for validating that a signature is a qualified electronic signature or seal as per Regulation (EU) No 910/2014.